Durgaprasad09102003/DSA-PRACTICE/README.md

 ✅ **DAY 4 — Array Manipulation**
 - ✅ Remove Duplicates from Sorted Array
 - ✅ Rotate Array (Right Shift by k positions)
 - ✅ Move Zeroes to the End

+✅ **DAY 5 — Bit Manipulation & Logic**
+- ✅ Max Consecutive Ones
+- ✅ Missing Number

+✅ **DAY 6 — Basic Recursion**
+- ✅ Print N times using Recursion
+- ✅ Print from N to 1 using Recursion
+- ✅ Print from 1 to N using Recursion

 ---